LichenLillc/LichenLillc.github.io/_pages/about.md

 Welcome to my homepage!

-I am Lichen Li, a senior undergraduate at [Yuanpei College](https://yuanpei.pku.edu.cn/en/aboutyuanpei/collegeprofile/index.htm), [Peking University](https://english.pku.edu.cn), majoring in Data Science and Big Data Technology with a minor in Philosophy.
+Hi!
+I am a senior undergraduate at [Yuanpei College](https://yuanpei.pku.edu.cn/en/aboutyuanpei/collegeprofile/index.htm), [Peking University](https://english.pku.edu.cn), majoring in Data Science and Big Data Technology with a minor in Philosophy.
-My research is driven by a philosophical curiosity rooted in epistemology，about how AI systems integrate perception and language to gain knowledge.
-I focus on **Multimodal AI, AI Reasoning and embodied AI**, with a interest in building efficient and interpretable systems.
+My research is driven by a philosophical curiosity rooted in epistemology, about how AI systems integrate perception and language to gain knowledge.
+I focus on **Multimodal AI, AI Reasoning and embodied AI**, with a interest in building more efficient and interpretable systems.

-My long-term goal is to develop AI technologies that not only advance technical capabilities but also enhance access to quality knowledge and promote equity for underserved communities.
+My long-term goal is to develop AI that not only advance technical capabilities but also enhance access to quality knowledge and promote equity for underserved communities.

-I am currently looking for Ph.D. opportunities starting in Fall 2026.
+I am looking for Ph.D. opportunities starting in Fall 2026.

 Research Experience